 Government spending

-Government expenditures are considered as an exogenous variable.
-It is because economic variables such as economic growth, currency exchange rates, and interest rates; does not affect spending decisions.
+Government expenditures are considered an exogenous variable.
+This is because economic variables such as economic growth, currency exchange rates, and interest rates do not affect spending decisions.

 Net exports

 Net exports equal exports minus imports.
-Exports are foreign demand for domestic output.
-Imports represent domestic demand for foreigners’ output.
+Exports are foreign demand for domestic output, and imports represent domestic demand for foreigners’ output.
 This component is determined by relative income and prices between the domestic economy and the world.

 In aggregate, real GDP growth represents a country’s income, and the inflation rate reflects a country’s general prices.
 Also, since international trade involves different currencies, the exchange rate affects the price level.
 Hence, in assessing aggregate demand, economists use the real exchange rate rather than the nominal exchange rate.